lambdajack/sequentially-generate-planet-mbtiles/README.md

 - More configuration options (including allowing greater data separation for better storage management and the option to use a custom osm.pbf file)
 - Improved logging and progress management
 - Add an automatic end to end test which downloads a small pbf file for quick turn around.
-- v4.0.0 landmark - add automatic fetching of pbf files for continents to use instead of the planet.
+- v4.0.0 milestone - add automatic fetching of pbf files for continents to use instead of the planet.
+- v4.0.0 milestone - ability to download and merge osm updates to existing mbtiles.